aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 </div>
 ~~~

+One phrase in that picture needs unpacking, since it refers to something built in the next section.
+Every cube of space in this method gets cut into **8 equal smaller cubes**, in the same way a Rubik's cube is eight little cubes stacked two by two by two.
+Those eight are called the cube's **children**.
+"Look at the 8 children" therefore means: this clump is too close and too wide to be trusted as a single blob, so throw the blob away, take the eight smaller cubes it is made of, and ask the same question of each one separately.
+Some of those will be far enough to accept; the ones that are not get chopped into eight again.
+In two dimensions the pictures below use 4 children instead of 8, for the obvious reason that a square splits into four.

 \defn{
     So $\theta$ is really a rule about **eyesight**.
-Small $\theta$ is sharp eyes — you insist on resolving individuals until they are very far away, which is accurate and slow.
-Large $\theta$ is squinting — you lump things together aggressively, which is fast and crude.
+Small $\theta$ is sharp eyes: you insist on resolving individuals until they are very far away, which is accurate and slow.
+Large $\theta$ is squinting, i.e. you lump things together aggressively, which is fast and crude.
 }

 Notice the criterion is an *angle*, not a distance.
 A clump twice as wide may be treated as one lump only if it is also twice as far away.
-That is exactly how vision works, and it is why $s/d$ — rather than $s$ or $d$ on its own — is the right thing to test.
+That is exactly how vision works, and it is why the right thing to test is $s/d$ rather than $s$ or $d$ on its own.

 To turn this into an algorithm I need two things: a way to organise the particles into nested clumps of every size (**the tree**), and a way to describe a clump by more than just its total mass (**the multipole expansion**).
 Let me do the tree first, because it is the easy half.